mahabhu/CSE471_assignment/blog.md

 > That is, for any $x_1 \in X$, there exists a satisficing path $(x_1 , x_2, \dots, x_T)$ such that, for some finite $T=T(x_1)$, the strategy profile $x_T$ is a Nash equilibrium.

 The proof is very long and involves a lot of mathematical rigour.
 So, we defer the full proof to the end of the blog for those who are interested in the details.
 We outline the proof in a more informal way in the next section.
+The curious readers are encouraged to take the time to read the enitre proof for an excting journey.

 ## Proof Outline